Queen Elizabeth's Grammar School

 - For other pupils with complex or more severe learning difficulties, the SENCO, in conjunction with specialist support, if necessary, will advise subject teachers on what support is needed.
 For more detail see the school's SEN policy and inclusion policy.

 - How will the curriculum be matched to my child's/young person's needs?

-Pupils are placed in sets in English and Mathematics.
 All lessons are differentiated to allow for the individual needs of the child.
-Extra support from a TA is given to any children who require it.
+Extra support from a TA may be given to any children who require it.

 - How will teaching approaches be modified to support my child/young person?

 - Differentiation in lessons

 - Use of resources to match children's learning.

 - TA support in class.

 - Holiday homework given to children who require extra support.